jimz011/homekit-infused/readme.md

 - And lots and lots more!

 Conclusion: Get v2.0.0 as soon as it is here, make the change if coming from older versions and never worry about updates again!
 You won't need to read an update guide ever again as you can simply update any time with ease.
 For updates to work you should NEVER touch the files in the /lovelace/ folder.
 You shouldn't need to edit them as you have your own custom user areas for that.
 If you want to customize an entire view, just turn off every element of that view with edit mode and turn on 'user content'.
 That's it folks, Enjoy!

-#### Video and screenshots
-Screenshots: Coming Soon! (check out my forum thread for screenshots if you can't wait)
-Video: CLICK ON THE IMAGE TO START VIDEO (coming soon!)

 ### Questions and Support